aziontech/docs_en/real-time-metrics/index.md

 - *Data* section: where graphs are displayed according to your filter selection.

-Real-Time Metrics enables you to apply filters to focus on a variety of data.
-You can select a period or domain you want to analyse or even choose where the graphs of the requested data are displayed.
+Real-Time Metrics enables you to apply filters to focus on a variety of data by simply selecting a period or domain you want to analyze.

->  As you hover the mouse over the graphs, you’ll get the exact values transferred over a period.
+>  As you hover the mouse over the graphs, you’ll get the exact values that occurred in a given period.

 ---